HumanCellAtlas/pipeline-tools/README.rst

 This package provides utilities for retrieving files from the data storage service for the Human Cell Atlas, and for submitting an analysis bundle to the Human Cell Atlas Data Coordination Platform.

+It also contains functions for interacting with Google Cloud Storage.

 The steps in the submission process are as follows:

 * Create analysis.json